-Alongside customers' increased control of capacity and pace, they have developed an astute hypervigilance for marketing that is not tuned to their specific interests and brand interactions.
-Continuing to serve display ads for a product after a customer has purchased it at your website, texting real-time offers for a restaurant in a city a traveler visited last week, or exercising too heavy an editorial hand in a supposedly open social channel are all noticed by customers.
-Using just enough personalization to get customers' attention, but not enough to be appropriate for their actual current context, can have a more negative impact than broadcast marketing that doesn't attempt to be user-specific.
+As customers increasingly take greater control of their brand interactions, they also become more aware of marketing that is not tuned to their specific interests and brand interactions.
+Continuing to serve display ads for a product after a customer has purchased it at your website, texting real-time offers for a restaurant in a city a traveler visited last week, or posting heavy-handed marketing speak in a online forum are all noticed by customers.
+Using just enough personalization to get customers' attention, but not enough to be appropriate for their current context, can have a more negative impact than broadcast mailings that don’t attempt to be user-specific.
 The key is to maintain relevance within any customer’s current state.